Hybrid Approximate Message Passing

-Both problems $\POPT$ and $\PEXP$ naturally arise in statistical inference: Suppose we are given a probability distribution $p(\xbf)$ of the form \eqref{eq:pxz} for some function $F(\xbf,\zbf)$.
-The function $F(\xbf,\zbf)$ may depend implicitly on some observed vector $\ybf$, so that $p(\xbf)$ represents the posterior distribution of $\xbf$ given $\ybf$.
+We now show that $\POPT$ and $\PEXP$ commonly arise in statistical inference.
+Suppose that we are given a probability density $p(\xbf)$ of the form \eqref{eq:pxz} for some function $F(\xbf,\zbf)$.
+The function $F(\xbf,\zbf)$ may depend implicitly on some observed vector $\ybf$, so that $p(\xbf)$ represents the posterior density of $\xbf$ given $\ybf$.
 In this context, the solution $(\xbfhat,\zbfhat)$ to the problem $\POPT$ is precisely the \emph{maximum a posteriori} (MAP) estimate of $\xbf$ and $\zbf$ given the observations $\ybf$.
-Similarly, the solution $(\xbfhat,\zbfhat)$ to the problem $\PEXP$ is precisely the \emph{minimum mean squared error} (MMSE) estimate when $u=1$.
-For $\PEXP$, the function $\Delta_j(\xbf_j)$ is the log marginal distribution of $\xbf_j$.
+Similarly, the solution $(\xbfhat,\zbfhat)$ to the problem $\PEXP$ is precisely the \emph{minimum mean squared error} (MMSE) estimate.
+For $\PEXP$, the function $\Delta_j(\xbf_j)$ is the log marginal density of $\xbf_j$.

-The two problems are related: A standard large deviations argument \cite{DemboZ:98} shows that, under suitable conditions, as $u\arr \infty$ the distribution $p(\xbf)$ in \eqref{eq:pxz} concentrates around the maxima $(\xbfhat,\zbfhat)$ in the solution to the problem $\POPT$.
-As a result, the solution $(\xbfhat,\zbfhat)$ to $\PEXP$ converges to the solution to $\POPT$.
+\blue The two problems are related: A standard large deviations argument \cite{DemboZ:98} shows that, under suitable conditions, as $u\arr \infty$ the density $p(\xbf)$ in \eqref{eq:pxz} concentrates around the maxima $(\xbfhat,\zbfhat)$ in the solution to the problem $\POPT$.
+As a result, the solution $(\xbfhat,\zbfhat)$ to $\PEXP$ converges to the solution to $\POPT$. \black